integreat-io/integreat-transformers/README.md

 Will create an array of numbers from a provided start number to a provided end number.
-The start and end numbers may be provided with the `start` and `end` operands to specify the numbers directly, or with `startPath` and `endPath` to retrieve the numbers from the pipeline data.
+The start and end numbers may be provided with the `start` and `end` properties to specify the numbers directly, or with `startPath` and `endPath` to retrieve the numbers from the pipeline data.

 By default, the numbers will be every integer (given that the start is an integer), i.e. a step of `1` between each number.
-You may specify different steps directly with the `step` operand or from the data with the `stepPath` operand.
+You may specify different steps directly with the `step` property or from the data with the `stepPath` property.

 Finally, you may set `includeEnd` to a boolean value to indicate whether you would like the end number to be included in the array if the last step "lands"